cameronshinn/csgo-queue-bot/README.md

 Now you are ready to start using the CS:GO Queue Bot!
 Try out some of the commands to make sure it works.

+## Contributions

+This project adheres to the PEP 8 style guide which can be found [here](https://www.python.org/dev/peps/pep-0008/).

 ## Commands
 `q!help`: Display help menu<br>